 There are other perks to sets that contain different sizes.
 With a bit of skill, you might be able to fit all of them in your oven for simultaneous cooking.
 It’s also helpful for storage purposes, as these sets can easily nest or stack to save room in your cupboard.

 Casserole bakeware sets come in four shapes: round, oval, square, and rectangular.
-Just as these sets come with different sizes, it’s not unusual to find choices with more than one shape.
-While some types of food can be better arranged for baking in certain dish shapes, for the most part, shape is a matter of personal preference.
+Just as these sets come with different sizes of dishes, it’s not unusual to find choices with more than one shape.
+While some types of food can be better arranged for baking in certain dish shapes, for the most part, the shape is a matter of personal preference.

 Not all casserole bakeware comes with lids or covers.
 That means you’d need to cover the dishes with plastic wrap or aluminum foil if you wanted to transfer them to the refrigerator at some point.
 It’s another story if you plan on transporting your casseroles after cooking; in this scenario, airtight plastic or silicone covers are best.